tobna/ForAug/README.md

 ⚠️ You must be authenticated and have access to the `ILSVRC/imagenet-1k` dataset on the hub, since it is used to apply the patches and get the foreground and background information.

 ⚠️ Be prepared to wait while the files are downloaded and the patches are applied.
-This will only happen the first time you download the dataset.
+This will only happen the first time you load the dataset.
+By default, well use as many CPU cores as available on the system.
+To limit the number of cores used set the `MAX_WORKERS` environment variable.

 You can pass additional parameters to control the recombination phase:

 - `background_combination`: Which backgrounds to combine with foregrounds.
-Options: "orig", "same", "all".
+Options: `"orig", "same", "all"`.
 - `fg_scale_jitter`: How much should the size of the foreground be changed (random ratio).
-Example: (0.1, 0.8).
+Example: `(0.1, 0.8)`.
-- `pruning_ratio`: For pruning backgrounds, with (foreground size/background size) >= <pruning_ratio>.
+- `pruning_ratio`: For pruning backgrounds, with (foreground size/background size) $\geq$ <pruning_ratio>.
 Backgrounds from images that contain very large foreground objects are mostly computer generated and therefore relatively unnatural.
-Full dataset: 1.1 .
+Full dataset: `1.1`.
 - `fg_size_mode`: How to determine the size of the foreground, based on the foreground sizes of the foreground and background images.
-Options: "range", "min", "max", "mean".
+Options: `"range", "min", "max", "mean"`.
 - `fg_bates_n`: Bates parameter for the distribution of the object position in the foreground.
 Uniform Distribution: 1.
 The higher the value, the more likely the object is in the center.
 For fg_bates_n = 0, the object is always in the center.
 - `mask_smoothing_sigma`: Sigma for the Gaussian blur of the mask edge.
 - `rel_jut_out`: How much is the foreground allowed to stand/jut out of the background (and then cut off).
 - `orig_img_prob`: Probability to use the original image, instead of the fg-bg recombinations.
-Options: 0.0-1.0, "linear", "revlinear", "cos".
+Options: `0.0`-`1.0`, `"linear", "revlinear", "cos"`.

 For `orig_img_prob` schedules to work, you need to set `ds.epochs` to the total number of epochs you want to train.
 Before each epoch set `ds.epoch` to the current epoch ($0 \leq$ `ds.epoch` $<$ `ds.epochs`).

 To recreate out evaluation metrics, you may set:

 - `fg_in_nonant`: Integer from 0 to 8.
 This will scale down the foreground and put it into the corresponding nonant (part of a 3x3 grid) in the image.
 - `fg_size_fact`: The foreground object is (additionally) scaled by this factor.

-## Locally
+## Local Installation

 ### Preliminaries

 To be able to download ForNet, you will need the ImageNet dataset in the usual format at `<in_path>`: